AdobeDocs/experience-manager-desktop-app.en/help/using.md

 1. [Connect to an AEM server](#connect) and mount assets repository as local drive.
 1. [Enable desktop actions](#desktopactions) on AEM server.

-AEM Desktop App uses an HTTPS connection to connect to AEM server to robustly and securely transfer your assets.
+AEM desktop app uses an HTTPS connection to connect to AEM server to robustly and securely transfer your assets.

 >[!NOTE]
 >For part of or all of the installation and configuration steps, you may need help from your AEM administrator or system administrator.

 ### Install the application {#installapp}

-To use AEM Desktop App, ensure that your AEM server version is supported by AEM Desktop app.
+To use AEM desktop app, ensure that your AEM server version is supported by AEM Desktop app.
 Download the appropriate installation file (binary) for your operating system (Mac or Windows) and install the app.

 Detailed configuration may be required depending on your network and system preferences.
 See [Install and configure AEM Desktop app](install-configure-app-v1.md) for more details.